churchofthought/ScatterLife/README.md

 ## Playing Field

-Scatterlife takes place on a hexagonal lattice, wrapped at the edges like Asteroids. (flat torus topology.)
+Scatterlife is a cellular automata that takes place on a hexagonal lattice, wrapped at the edges like Asteroids. (flat torus topology.)

 There are only 6 flavors of particles, a distinct one for each direction.
 ![The 6 particles and their directions](readme/hexagon-grid.png)